Core Values: Honor, Courage, Commitment

 Recruits learn, from day one, that to be a Marine means doing what is right in the face of overwhelming adversity.

-To understand how to do what is right they are taught about ethics and our core values.
-The Corps' core values are Honor, Courage and Commitment.
+To understand how to do what is right, recruits and Marines are taught about ethics and the core values of the Marine Corps.
+The Corps' core values are Honor, Courage, and Commitment.
 These values make up the bedrock of a Marine's character.
-During recruit training, recruits are taught these core values and the numerous others attached to them, such as integrity, discipline, teamwork, duty and esprit de corps.
+During recruit training, recruits are taught these core values and numerous others related to them, such as integrity, discipline, teamwork, duty, and "esprit de corps."

-Team Week is a time for recruits to demonstrate that they understand how to do what is right, and that they are taking ownership of ethics and our core values.
+"Team Week" is a time for recruits to demonstrate that they understand how to do what is right and that they have been instilled with the Marine Corps' ethics and core values.

 Above information found on the Parris Island web site, August, 2009.

 Marines of Support Battalion make their way back to the finish line during the log race at Marine Corps Recruit Depot San Diego, Januar 21, 2015.
 Throughout the course, one could hear each team of Marines motivating each other to keep pushing.